An Arduino has three forms of memory: RAM, Flash, and EEPROM.

 - When the power is restored, the lamp remains off – it doesn’t remember its previous setting.

 - This is what you don’t want to occur.
-You may need the Arduino to remember what happened before it lost power and go back to its previous condition;
+You may need the Arduino to remember what happened before it lost power and go back to its previous state;

 To solve this dilemma, save the lamp’s state in the EEPROM and provide a condition in your sketch that checks if the lamp’s current state matches the state saved in the EEPROM storage.

 How to clear Arduino memory/erase EEPROM with coding:

 - You need to find the basic empty setup program (sometimes it is called a loop);